Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Riemann Tensor

-Next, we give the definition of the Riemann tensor in the context of NCG.
-It is given as a combination of the exterior derivative $d$, the wedge product $\wedge$, which maps the tensor product of two elements of the algebra of forms to the skew-symmetric product, and finally the covariant derivative. \begin{defi} Let $\omega^\mu\in \Omega^1(\mathcal{A})$ and $\nabla$ be the connection, then the \textbf{Riemann tensor} is given as \end{defi} By using the former definition and the explicit formula for the covariant derivative for a general Lie-algebraic noncommutative spacetime we calculate the Riemann tensor explicitly.
-Note that this formula, as well, holds in general. \begin{proposition} The \textbf{Riemann tensor} (see Equation (\ref{curv})) for the most general Lie-algebraic type of noncommutative spacetime, up to first-order in the structure constants, is given in terms of the formerly defined symbols as follows,
+In this section, we define the Riemann tensor in the context of NCG.
+It is given as a combination of the exterior derivative $d$, the wedge product $\wedge$, which maps the tensor product of two elements of the algebra of forms to the skew-symmetric product, and the covariant derivative.
+To give a definition of the noncommutative curvature we use the extension of the covariant derivative, see Definition \ref{ext}. \begin{defi} Let $dx^\mu\in\Omega^1(\mathfrak{A})$ and $\nabla$ be the connection, following \cite[Proposition 42]{landi_2014} and \cite[Section 4.1]{Mo} we define the \textbf{curvature} as